caochao39/tarerobotics/docs/source/other_useful_information/vehicle_nuc_computer_setup.rst

     $ echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc
     $ source ~/.bashrc

-Follow the `System Setup <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform?tab=readme-ov-file#system-setup>`_ section in the GitHub repository readme to set up the autonomy stack.
+Follow the `System Setup <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform?tab=readme-ov-file#system-setup>`_ section in the repository readme to set up the autonomy stack.
 Go through the five steps from '1) All Dependencies' to '5) Full Repository'.
 Make sure to configure the Mid360 lidar driver to the specific lidar.
 In the `'src/utilities/livox_ros_driver2/config/MID360_config.json' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/utilities/livox_ros_driver2/config/MID360_config.json>`_ file, under the ``lidar_configs`` settings, set the lidar IP to 192.168.1.1xx, where xx are the last two digits of the lidar serial number.
 You can find it on a sticker under a QR code on the lidar.
 Pin the lidar to double-check its IP.

 .. code-block:: console